 - Annual fee: Some credit cards charge a fee just for owning the card.
 For example, if you open a rewards card with extra generous benefits or get a secured card for consumers with bad credit, you may be charged an annual fee.

 - Balance transfer fee: If you transfer debt onto your new credit card, your card issuer may charge you a percentage of the total amount you transferred.
-Balance transfer cards usually charge a fee of $5-10 or 3-5% of the transferred balance.
+Balance transfer fees are usually $5 to $10 or 3% to 5% of the transferred balance.

 - Cash advance fee: Your card issuer will also charge you a percentage of the amount you borrowed if you take out a cash advance.